weimeilin79/rpg-rag/instructions/module-one/02-genai_lambda.md

 Click Create function to create the function.
 ##  Add Redpanda as a Trigger to Lambda Functions
 - In the Lambda dashboard, click on Functions in the left-hand navigation pane.
-- Select the Lambda function you created
+- Select the Lambda function you created (e.g.,
   - askSFunction
   - LangChainFunction